surge-synthesizer/OB-Xf/REWORK.md

 PARAM chainsaw work

 - Rename ParameterAdapter -> something
+- PatcNumber control into a label with an onclick for menu

 Plan of attack: clean it up some and understand it then run with paramSet on